ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 ##### 1.2.1 Participation

 Players do not need to sign up prior to playing the qualifiers.
-Participating in any qualifier match constitutes a sign up and thus binds the player to adhere to the [osu\! community rules](/wiki/Rules) in addition to this rulebook.
-Compliance will be screened by COE and osu\! staff.
+Participating in any qualifier match constitutes a sign up and thus binds the player to adhere to the [osu! community rules](/wiki/Rules) in addition to this rulebook.
+Compliance will be screened by COE and osu! staff.

 Players will need to use both an osu! account and a Discord account during the tournament.
 No account changes can be made after playing the qualifier.